-Citizens expect a similar UX when navigating their local government’s website.
-Whether they’re looking for a specific public record or need to file an application, community-members and business representatives should be able to do so in just a few clicks.
+The best government website designs have a similar approach.
+Whether they’re looking for a specific public record or need to file an application, having great UX will allow community-members and business representatives to do so in just a few clicks.

 2. Website Architecture

 Website architecture is the structure of your website.
 Whether they land on your homepage or any random page of a site, good website architecture makes it easy to navigate from any landing page to their ideal destination in just a few clicks.

 Why Does Information Architecture Matter for Government Websites?

 Local governments have a lot to cover on their websites, like resources, forms, public records, public events, and job listings.
 Your local government needs to give serious consideration to what’s included in your navigation menu, as well as how easy it is to access important information throughout the entirety of the website for community-members in critical need of applications and public records.

 Search engine optimization is the process of making improvements to a website with the goal of driving more clicks to a website from search engines like Google.
 While private businesses use Google to promote their goods and services, focusing on SEO as a local government can make it much easier for people to look up relevant information about your community.

 Building relevant landing pages that address the following things will make it easier for people to find what they’re looking for when Googling things about your community: